BenjaminRodenberg/Visualization/README.md

 - [ ] Find nice additional visualisations

 ### Embedding
-The next task is embedding the apps, which are currently running with the Bokeh GUI into html pages
+The next task is embedding the apps, which are currently running with the Bokeh GUI into html pages.
+We will wait for Bokeh version 0.12 -> templating functionality for the bokeh server will be added.
+See [here](http://nbviewer.jupyter.org/github/bokeh/bokeh-notebooks/blob/master/tutorial/08%20-%20server.ipynb).
-- [ ] Minimal embedding example
-- [ ] Embed all existing apps in nice html

 ### Virtual machine
 - [x] Get VM running